powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 - switch open/close status modification.
 The switches to be modified must be configured via the `actionableSwitchesIds` property (as an array, or as a comma or semicolon separated string).

 The default value is `false`.

-**svcVoltageMonitoring**
-Whether simulation of static VAR compensators voltage monitoring should be enabled.
-The default value is `true`.

-**stateVectorScalingMode**
-This parameter 'slows down' the Newton-Raphson by scaling the state vector between iterations.
-Can help convergence in some cases.
-- `NONE`: no scaling is made
-- `LINE_SEARCH`: applies a line search strategy
-- `MAX_VOLTAGE_CHANGE`: scale by limiting voltage updates to maximum 0.1p.u. and 10degrees

-The default value is `NONE`.

-**secondaryVoltageControl**
-Whether simulation of secondary voltage control should be enabled.
-The default value is `false`.

-**reactiveLimitsMaxPqPvSwitch**
-When `useReactiveLimits` is set to `true`, this parameter is used to limit the number of times an equipment performing voltage control is switching from and to PV or PQ type.
-After this number of PQ/PV type switch, the equipment will not change PV/PQ type anymore.
-The default value is `3`.

-**phaseShifterControlMode**
-- `CONTINUOUS_WITH_DISCRETISATION`: phase shifter control is solved by the Newton-Raphson inner-loop.
-- `INCREMENTAL`: phase shifter control is solved in the outer-loop

-The default value is `CONTINUOUS_WITH_DISCRETISATION`.

 **alwaysUpdateNetwork**
 Update the iIDM network state even in case of non-convergence.